Employer of Record

 Employing individuals in Ireland involves several mandatory employee benefits that employers must offer.
 Here’s a summary of the key benefits:

-• PRSA Facility: Employers are required to provide access to a Personal Retirement Savings Account (PRSA) Facility for excluded employees—those not offered an occupational pension scheme within 6 months of starting employment.
-While employers are not obligated to contribute to the PRSA, they must facilitate the arrangement for employees who wish to contribute to their own retirement savings and ensure tax relief is provided at source through payroll.
+• PRSA Facility: Employers are required to provide access to a Personal Retirement Savings Account (PRSA) Facility for excluded employees, those not offered an occupational pension scheme within 6 months of starting employment.
+While employers are not generally obliged to contribute to the PRSA, they must facilitate employee access and payroll deductions where applicable.

-• Statutory Sick Pay Scheme: As of January 1, 2024, employees are entitled to 5 days of statutory sick pay per year, up from 3 days in 2023.
+• Statutory Sick Pay Scheme: Employees are currently entitled to 5 days of statutory sick leave per calendar year.
 Sick pay must be paid at 70% of the employee’s normal wage, up to a maximum of €110 per day.
-This entitlement will increase to 7 days in 2025 and 10 days by 2026.
+The planned increase beyond 5 days has not yet been implemented.

 State-Funded Employee Benefits

-• Death Benefits / Widow/Widower’s Pension: State pensions are available to the spouse of a deceased individual if contribution conditions are met.
+• Death Benefits / Widow/Widower’s Pension: State pensions and related survivor benefits may be available where contribution conditions are met.

-• Illness Benefit: Provides financial support for employees unable to work due to illness, subject to PRSI contributions.
+• Illness Benefit: Provides financial support for employees unable to work due to illness, subject to PRSI contributions and eligibility conditions.

-• Invalidity Pension: Available for individuals unable to work long-term due to incapacity, following 12 months of illness benefit.
+• Invalidity Pension: Available for individuals unable to work long-term due to incapacity, subject to qualifying criteria.

-• Public Health Services: Access to the public health system varies by income level, with options for private care available.
+• Public Health Services: Access to the public health system varies by entitlement and individual circumstances, with private options also available.

-• The State Pension: Available to individuals aged 66 who meet the contribution requirements.
+• The State Pension: Available subject to age and social insurance contribution conditions.

 • Maternity Benefit: Paid to employed and self-employed women meeting PRSI conditions, typically for 26 weeks.

-• Leave Periods: Various leave entitlements include maternity, parental, paternity, parent’s, adoptive, force majeure, and carer’s leave, alongside a new entitlement to 5 days of paid sick leave.
+• Leave Periods: Statutory leave entitlements may include maternity, parental, paternity, parent’s, adoptive, force majeure, carer’s leave, and statutory sick leave, depending on eligibility.

 • Group Life Assurance / Death-in-Service Schemes: Many employers offer group life assurance, which provides financial protection to an employee’s dependents in the event of death.
 Premiums paid for approved plans are not taxed as income for employees.
 Typically, the benefit amount is around 4 times the employee’s base salary and can be set up under trust for quick payout outside of probate.

 • Group Income Protection: Although less common due to higher costs, this benefit provides a replacement income for employees who are long-term ill or disabled.
 It can cover up to 75% of salary, including state disability benefits.
-Payments commence after a deferred period (usually 26 weeks, but adjustable) and can continue until retirement age if the employee remains unable to work.
-Premiums are tax-free for employees, but claim benefits are taxable as income.
+Payments commence after a deferred period and may continue until retirement age if the employee remains unable to work.
+Premiums are generally not taxed as a benefit in kind for employees, but claim benefits are taxable as income.

 • Occupational Pensions / Group PRSA / Master Trusts: For employers offering pensions, various structures are available depending on business needs and practices.
-Average employer contributions are around 6%, with employees contributing 5%.
-Additional voluntary contributions are possible up to revenue limits.
+Contribution levels vary by employer and scheme design.
+Additional voluntary contributions are possible up to Revenue limits.

 • Subsidized Food / Social Events: Employers may offer subsidized food options, such as onsite cafeterias or vending machines, and sponsor social events, enhancing employee engagement.